wookiekim/research_questions/terms_expressions.md

 * A collection of points forming a certain kind of set, such as those of a topologically closed surface or an analog of this in three or more dimensions

 21. "To the best of our knowledge"

+22. Penultimate
+* Second last
+  * "Penultimate layer"

+23. "Shed light upon"

+24. logit
+* The raw outputs (unnormalized)

+25. desideratum (n)
+* Something that is needed or wanted
+  * "integrity was a desideratum"